k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 ## Preprocessing Less

-A very common tasks is setting up your css preprocessor.
+Very common task is setting up your CSS preprocessor.
 Meteors amazing package system does this extremely painless:

 ```sh
 meteor add less
 ```

 Add a less file and it’s shipped processed.
-Source map support, watcher for live reload and everything.
+Source map support, a watcher for live reload and everything.
 Same for coffee script, sass whatever.

 ## Deploying :open_mouth:

 After 5 minutes of sophisticated hacking its time to deploy out web application.
-From my experience this is the part where the beer comes in.
-Searching for a poster, setting up linux, installing web server, configuring databases … :beer:
+From my experience, this is the part where the beer comes in.
+Searching for a poster, setting up Linux, installing a web server, configuring databases … :beer:
 As I we knew from the beginning meteor is about rapid prototyping.
 So forget all the beers stuff about configuration and installing apt stuff.
 We do it the meteor way:

 ```sh